slateci/slateci.github.io/_docs/client-quickstart/index.md

 In this (abbreviated) output, three edge clusters are listed.
 Each cluster has name associated with it for convenience, an automatically generated unique identifier, and an owning Virtual Organization (VO) which administers it (in this case all three clusters are administered by the SLATE team).
 All objects in the SLATE platform have unique IDs, and these must often be specified when using the client to indicate which objects you wish to manipulate.
 VOs and clusters have names which are globally unique as well, though, so when specifying a VO or cluster you can always use the name instead of the ID.

 To do very much on the SLATE platform you must belong to a VO, as VOs are the foundation of SLATE's permissions model.
-You can either join a VO by asking a person who is already a member to add you, or you can create a new VO with the command `slate-client vo create`.
+You can either join a VO by asking a person who is already a member to add you, or you can create a new VO with the command `slate vo create`.
 Note that newly created VOs do not generally have access to any resources (edge clusters), but they *can* add resources of their own.

 Let's suppose for the moment that you are a system administrator at the fictional University of Southern North Dakota at Hoople, and you want to add your Kubernetes cluster to the SLATE platform.
 You can begin by creating a VO:

-	$ slate-client vo create usnd-hoople
+	$ slate vo create usnd-hoople
 	Successfully created VO usnd-hoople with ID VO_70dc4426-1f92-4b44-932b-7c4678c30a05

 As the creator of the VO, you are automatically a member.
 You can add other users to the VO through the web portal.

-The `slate-client cluster create` command can register your Kubernetes cluster with the SLATE platform.
+The `slate cluster create` command can register your Kubernetes cluster with the SLATE platform.
 Its behavior is currently rather simplistic: When run it will collect your current kubectl context and send it to the SLATE API server to be used when SLATE accesses your cluster.
 So, if you want to limit how SLATE accesses your cluster you should first create a suitable `ClusterRole`, user account, and `ClusterRoleBinding`, switch to a context corresponding to the account, and then run the registration command.
 Assuming that any preparation is done, you can add your cluster:

-	$ slate-client cluster create --vo usnd-hoople hoople Successfully created cluster hoople with ID Cluster_44db0317-601a-4d73-9392-4bfddf5cb4a2
+	$ slate cluster create --vo usnd-hoople hoople Successfully created cluster hoople with ID Cluster_44db0317-601a-4d73-9392-4bfddf5cb4a2

 Note that you must specify the VO which will own the cluster because you as a user can potentially belong to more than one VO.
 At this point, your cluster is part of the SLATE platform, but only members of your VO can use it.
 You can verify this by listing the VOs allowed access:

-	$ slate-client cluster list-allowed hoople
+	$ slate cluster list-allowed hoople
 	Name        ID
 	usnd-hoople VO_70dc4426-1f92-4b44-932b-7c4678c30a05

 Suppose that you also work with the Graphene Radiometry for Unified Multi-Messenger Blockchain Leveraged Exoplanet Searches (GRUMMBLES) project, which makes extensive use of distributed computing, and would like to deploy services with SLATE.
 We'll assume that they already have a VO, of which you are also a member:

-	$ slate-client vo list
+	$ slate vo list
 	Name        ID
 	grummbles   VO_7855a495-cefd-420d-85e3-2a883fed2e44
 	usnd-hoople VO_70dc4426-1f92-4b44-932b-7c4678c30a05

 You can easily grant the GRUMMBLES project access to use the new edge cluster:

-	$ slate-client cluster allow-vo hoople grummbles
+	$ slate cluster allow-vo hoople grummbles
 	Successfully granted VO grummbles access to cluster hoople

 In order to run computing jobs efficiently on resources at the Hoople Campus, GRUMMBLES would like to deploy a caching HTTP proxy.
 To see whether SLATE has an application which suits your needs, you can list the applications in the catalog.
 You might see something like the following:

-	$ slate-client app list --dev
+	$ slate app list --dev
 	Name               App Version Chart Version Description
 	jupyterhub         v0.8.1      v0.7-dev      Multi-user Jupyter installation
 	osg-frontier-squid squid-3     0.2.0         Open Science Grid's Frontier Squid application